What is uninsured & underinsured motorist coverage?

 If you’re in an accident with one of these drivers, they may not have the money to pay for the damages they’ve caused.
 Adding uninsured motor vehicle coverage to your policy may help provide protection for you in scenarios like these, and State Farm may provide coverage for your medical expenses, pain and suffering, and lost wages.

 No. Uninsured means the driver has no liability insurance.
-Underinsured means a driver does not have enough liability insurance to cover your damages.
+Underinsured means a driver does not have enough liability insurance.

 Uninsured property damage coverage may cover: